b1g-b33f/Web-app/Beginner Resources.md

 - [Hack Smarter](https://hacksmarter.org/) Free mentoring, great Discord community.
 - [PortSwigger Discord](https://discord.gg/portswigger) Technical Burp Suite and App sec help.
 Community seems to be growing a bit as well.
 - [TCM Security Discord](https://discord.gg/tcm) Good community but large Discord.
+- Hack the Box and TryHackme have Discords but they are too large and noisy for me.
+If I need help with Hack the Box I prefer the [forums](https://forum.hackthebox.com/)

 ## The YouTubes - Active, informational, and minimal click bait